davepagurek/WordsPlease/readme.md

 Word list text files can be downloaded online from your source of choice.
 The live demo uses the <a href="http://www-01.sil.org/linguistics/wordlists/english/">SIL International list.</a>

-Get an array of matched words.
+<h3>2.
+Get an array of matched words</h3>
 Parameters:
 <ol>
 	<li>Letters</li>
-	<li>Exclusivity: If yes, no letters not listed can be in the word</li>
+	<li>Exclusivity (optional, default is 0): If 1, no letters not listed can be in the word</li>
-	<li>Match Quantity: If yes, only as many of each letter as appear in the letters string can be in the word</li>
+	<li>Match Quantity (optional, default is 0): If 1, only as many of each letter as appear in the letters string can be in the word</li>
 </ol>
 ```perl
 my @matchedWords = $wordsPlease->wordsWith("abcde", 1, 1);